ilonawillemse/railNL/code_file/algorithms/README.md

 In this map the different kinds of algorithms for 'solving' the railway problems can be found and a function to run the algorithms
 ```

-A file that make the algoritms run multiple times(run_algoritm.py)
+A file that make the chosen algoritm run (run_algoritm.py)

 Algorithms that can be found:
 - baseline.py (a random algorithm with a bias of not being able to visit the same station in one traject twice)